geotrev/undernet/app/docs/buttons.md

 ## Links

-Also Add styles for your regular anchor links.
+Add styles for your regular anchor links.
+Use the helper class `link` to style text as a link.

 <a href="#0">Just a link!</a>